coproductions/grumbleapp/README.md

 A map to connect with people nearby (actually stalking heh heh).
 Some filters for names.
 Option to switch from anonymous posting to username.
+Option for a user profile and user photo.
+Ability to post pics and videos.

 BUGS: